KevinYabut08/3-PAGE-WEBSITE/README.md

-#Heading 1#
-CPNT-260-A
+#H1 CPNT-260-A
-Hero Section with Call-to-Action
+-Hero Section with Call-to-Action